Targeted therapy and immunotherapy

 Targeted therapy drugs attack specific features of cancer cells to stop the cancer growing or to reduce its size.
 A drug called brentuximab vedotin combines a targeted therapy drug with a chemotherapy drug.

-Brentuximab vedotin is available through the Pharmaceutical Benefits Scheme (PBS) for some people with relapsed or refractory Hodgkin lymphoma.
-It is given into a vein through a drip (intravenous infusion), often every three weeks.
+Brentuximab vedotin may be used for some people with relapsed or refractory Hodgkin lymphoma.
+It is usually given through a drip inserted into a vein in the arm (intravenous infusion) every 3 weeks.

-Another targeted therapy drug called rituximab may be used to treat people with the less common subtype nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL).
+Rituximab may be used to treat people with the less common subtype nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL, also called nodular lymphocyte-predominant B-cell lymphoma).
 NLPHL cells make a protein called CD20, and rituximab targets this protein.
 Rituximab is given into a vein through a drip (intravenous infusion).

 Clinical trials are testing other targeted therapy drugs for Hodgkin lymphoma.
 Ask your doctor about the latest developments.